mars-schmutz/image-puzzle/README.md

 # Image Puzzle

-This is a sliding image puzzle for my Application Development class final.
-The images were created by me in Blender and split into tiles in Photoshop.
+This is a sliding image puzzle for my Application Development class final project.
+It is written in Swift and developed as a macOS application.
+I had some previous experience developing iOS apps, but this was my first macOS desktop application.
+It was a little bit of a challenge to get things set up and figure out how to structure the project, but I learned a lot throughout the process.
+The images were created by me in Blender.

 ## Features